-EasyMile is also working in other countries with local authorities and approval centers or agencies for the approval of all EZ10 deployments on public roads.
+EasyMile is also working in other countries with local authorities and approval centers or agencies for the approval of our vehicles deployments on public roads.
 For example, EasyMile is working with and has obtained formal approval for complex deployments from TUV (Technical Inspection Association) and DEKRA (Motor Vehicle Inspection Association) in Germany, as well as UTAC CERAM a private, independent French group providing services in all areas of land transport: Regulation and Approval, testing and technical expertise (environment, safety, durability and reliability), certification, events and driver training.

+France headquarters EasyMile SAS

-France headquarters 21, boulevard de la Marquette Hall B, Level 3 31000 Toulouse www.easymile.com in y 🖸 o f
+21, boulevard de la Marquette Hall B, Level 3 31000 Toulouse